 I am an anthropologist and associate professor at the Josef Korbel School of International Studies.
 I teach courses at the graduate level on Cultures of Development, Migration, and Qualitative Research Methodologies.
 I also teach Illicit Markets and Human Dimensions of Globalization at the undergraduate level.
 I have been working in Chiapas, Mexico and Guatemala since 2005.
 My book, Contraband Corridor: Making a Living at the Mexico-Guatemala Border, was published by Stanford University Press in 2018.
 The book details how border residents navigate the border, and justify commodity smuggling, in the context of the increasing securitization of the region and criminalization of mobility.
 The Spanish translation of the book: La Cadena: Vida y Negocio en el Límite entre México y Guatemala was published by UNAM-CIMSUR in spring of 2021.
-It can be ordered or downloaded for free here.
+The book can be ordered or downloaded for free here.

 I am a past co-director and faculty affiliate of the Korbel Latin America Center and supervise the DU Immigrant and Refugee Rights Colectivo, to connect DU and the community through research, service, and advocacy on issues related to immigrants and refugees.
 You can get involved by emailing email@example.com